claudio-tortorelli/Dino/README.md

 Warning: input data and results were tested in this specific context only.

-This work is dedicated to Donato 'Dino' Ginepri, a CAI member and a friend.
+This work is dedicated to <b>Donato 'Dino' Ginepri</b>, a CAI member and a friend.

 Features
 ------